shenwei356/LexicMap/docs/content/usage/utils/subseq.md

 Tips:
   - The aligned region can be extended with -U/--upstream and/or -D/--downstream.
+  - If the search results are merged from multiple indexes, it would report error "reference name not found".
+You can switch on -e/--ignore-err to ignore this.

 Output:
   - FASTA format, with a sequence ID in the format of "seqid:begin-end:strand".